 You could of course decide to stack your images, but that requires a whole different set of skills, ones I have not yet mastered.

 Hopefully my guide on How to Photograph Dragonflies will allow you, with time, patience and practice, to take some amazing images of dragonflies that really show off their lace like wings and unusual features.
 I would certainly love to hear if the tips here help you to achieve this.
+Check out another How to Photograph article – How to Photograph Butterflies.

 The photos used on this page are all part of my project to photograph The Dragonflies of Milton Keynes.